-Previous works~\cite{khisti_secret-key_2012,prabhakaran_secrecy_2012} do not assume interactive communication, i.e., there is only one round of communication.
-Salimi \emph{et al.}~\cite{salimi_key_2013}, however, allowed the end user to respond once through the feedback link.
+The authors of~\cite{khisti_secret-key_2012, prabhakaran_secrecy_2012, bunin_gaussian_2016} do not assume interactive communication, i.e., there is only one round of communication.
+Salimi \emph{et al.}~\cite{salimi_key_2013}, however, allow the end user to respond once through the feedback link.
 Other authors have analyzed key generation schemes that rely on several rounds of transmissions.
-Tyagi~\cite{tyagi_common_2013} characterized the minimum communication rate required to generate a maximum-rate secret key with $r$ rounds of interactive communication.
-He showed that this rate is equal to the \emph{interactive common information} (a quantity he introduced) and the secret key capacity.
+Tyagi~\cite{tyagi_common_2013} characterizes the minimum communication rate required to generate a maximum-rate secret key with $r$ rounds of interactive communication.
+He shows that this rate is equal to the \emph{interactive common information} (a quantity he introduces) minus the secret key capacity.
 In his model, two users observe i.i.d. correlated sources and communicate over an error-free channel.
-Hayashi \emph{et al.}~\cite{hayashi_secret_2016} studied a similar problem but considered general (not necessarily i.i.d.) sources sequences of finite length.
+Hayashi \emph{et al.}~\cite{hayashi_secret_2016} study a similar problem but consider general (not necessarily i.i.d.) source sequences of finite length.
 Their proposed protocol attains the secret key capacity for general observations as well as the second-order asymptotic term of the maximum feasible secret key length for i.i.d. observations.
-They also proved that the standard one-way communication protocol fails to attain the aforementioned asymptotic result.
-Courtade and Halford~\cite{courtade_coded_2016} analyzed the related problem of how many rounds of public transmissions are required to generate a specific number of secret keys.
-Their model assumes there are $n$ terminals connected through an error-free public channel, where each terminal is provided with a number of messages before transmission that it uses to generate the keys.
+They also prove that the standard one-way communication protocol fails to attain the aforementioned asymptotic result.
+Courtade and Halford~\cite{courtade_coded_2016} analyze the related problem of how many rounds of public transmissions are required to generate a specific number of secret keys.
+Their model assumes that there are $n$ terminals connected through an error-free public channel, where each terminal is provided with a number of messages before transmission that it uses to generate the keys.

-The problem of secure source transmission with side information~\cite{ekrem_secure_2011,villard_secure_2013,villard_secure_2014} is closely related to the present work, since the reconstructed source may serve as a key as long as it has been reliably and securely transmitted.